 Start by reviewing any language in your lease agreement that speaks to eviction notices or sale of the home.
 If you used a form rental agreement, as many homeowners do, there is likely some language within it that addresses how many days' notice you need to give your tenant in the event of an eviction involving the sale of the home.
 Typically, this is 30 or 60 days.

-This is valuable time that the tenant will need in order to get his or her own affairs in order; namely, look for another home and move.
+This is valuable time that the tenant will need in order to get their affairs in order; namely, look for another home and move.

 This is precisely the type of situation that could scare off your buyer, regardless of the market.

-You should also, for obvious reasons, inform prospective buyers of the existence of a tenant who won't be departing.
+You should also, for obvious as well as legal reasons, inform prospective buyers of the existence of a tenant who won't be departing.
+(Learn about seller disclosure requirements.)
 Most courts will bind a buyer to the terms of the rental agreement that's already in place, meaning that there is a decent chance that if the buyer takes possession before the notice time allotted in the lease, the buyer will be stuck with the tenant, under the terms of your lease or rental agreement, for some period of time.